Plymouth Citybus: Liveries and brands

 Plymouth City Tramways initially used a maroon colour scheme but a yellow and white livery was introduced in 1922 although some had varnished teak bodies.
 A change to maroon and white was made in 1929.
 Buses later used a bright red and cream livery.

 A new image (designed by Ososki Graphics of Exmouth) was introduced to coincide with the revised Plymouth Joint Services network in 1982.
 Plymouth's red and cream colours were retained, but the cream area was extended below the lower deck windows and also added around the upper deck windows; the red skirt was upswept at the rear.
 The new 'Plymouth City bus' logo was placed on the cream below the windows near the centre of each side; 'city' was red and the other words black.
 Western National buses used on Plymouth Joint Services carried the same 'Plymouth City bus' logos on a broad white panel around the lower deck on their otherwise green buses.
 Six Bristol LHs that operated beyond the city boundaries were given a matching 'Country bus' logo, and a Leyland National with a wheelchair lift was branded as 'Mobility bus'.
 The Minibuses introduced in 1986 were painted in cream with red and orange bands and branded 'City shuttle'.

 A few years later a black, red and white livery was adopted for all buses, but the black was eventually replaced by grey.
 When low floor buses were introduced they were given 'Super Rider' branding.
 Park and ride services were introduced using Mercedes-Benz minibuses in a mid-grey scheme but the Dennis Dart MPDs that replaced them were given special green and yellow livery.

-The red, white and grey livery later became red and white.
+The red, white and grey livery later became red and white in 2005.
 Following the takeover by Go Ahead in 2009, Best Impressions designed a two tone red livery with a white 'swoosh', this accompanied a new version of the Plymouth CityBus logo.
 However this has since been adapted by the company, who now use a plain red with a different style of swoosh (which covers more of the bus) and a simplified version of the Best Impressions devised logo.
+The new livery is often dubbed as 'Lines'.